ihmeuw/vivarium_research/docs/source/models/gbd2017/causes/lower_respiratory_infections/index.rst

 fomites, direct droplet spread, and suspended small particles.
 Intermingling of large numbers of people can facilitate transmission of respiratory pathogens.
 [CDC]_

-Malnutrition was identified as a leading risk factor for lower respiratory infection mortality among children younger than 5 years and, together with air pollution (both household and ambient) and increased antibiotic use, was identified as a focus for targeted intervention measures.
+In GBD 2016, malnutrition was identified as a leading risk factor for lower respiratory infection mortality among children younger than 5 years and, together with air pollution (both household and ambient) and increased antibiotic use, was identified as a focus for targeted intervention measures.
 [Lancet]_